Welcome to History

 Welcome to the History Department at the University of Illinois at Urbana-Champaign

-The summer of 2012 was hot and dry in east central Illinois, but the miserable weather has not dampened the spirits of our faculty, undergraduates, and graduate students, who continue to pursue excellence in their research, writing, and learning.
-We look forward to the new academic year with a great sense of excitement and anticipation, mobilized by our common goal of making sense of the past, in all its many forms and with all its pleasures and challenges.
-Our web site offers access to our week-to-week events, activities, and accomplishments, as well as a guide to the department’s vibrant undergraduate and graduate programs.
-Please note the ongoing events of “World Histories from Below,” our three-year exploration that brings together faculty and graduate students around a common theme.
-We also invite you to connect with the department through our Facebook page: , sponsored by the Friends of History, whose goal is to support the department and its activities.
+We are History, your gateway to understanding the origins of the globe's grand challenges and the history of efforts to solve them.
+Here in History we take great pride and pleasure in applying critical analysis to our knowledge of the past.
+Whether you are a current or prospective history major or graduate student, faculty member, alumnus or alumnae or friend, our website offers access to our week-to-week events, activities, and accomplishments, as well as a guide to the department's vibrant undergraduate and graduate programs.
+Please note the ongoing events of "World Histories from Below," in its third year of exploration that brings together faculty and graduate students around a common theme.
+We also invite you to join with hundreds of alumni in the Friends of History, whose goal is to support the department and its activities.
 You can become a member of the Friends of History by making a contribution to the department: to learn more, just follow the link on this page.
-Whether you are a prospective or current history major, graduate student, faculty member, alumnus or alumnae, you will find a wealth of useful information in these pages.
-Come in and look around!
+Welcome, and stay awhile!

 Diane P. Koenker

 Professor and Chair

 Best-Sellerdom!
 We congratulate Bruce Levine, whose 2013 book, The Fall of the House of Dixie: The Civil War and the Social Revolution that Transformed the South, is the number 2 Best Selling Civil War title for 2013, as reported by the magazine, Civil War Monitor.